compulim/experiment-spfx-webchat/README.md

 ## Minors

 - Creating a new Microsoft 365 account takes hours
-   - When creating a Microsoft account, it don't prompt for first name and last name.
-However, Microsoft 365 requires that.
+   - When creating a Microsoft account, it don't prompt for first and last name.
+However, Microsoft 365 requires first and last name
-   - Adding first name and last name to a Microsoft account takes 1-2 hours to propagate to Micrsoft 365.
+      - Microsoft 365 said "We're missing some information.
+Please add your first and last name to your Microsoft Account at https://account.microsoft.com/profile and try again later.
+It might take a few hours for the change to appear in the system."
+   - In our experience, it took 1-2 hours before we can successfully create a tenant
 - Yeoman does not like to run as root
+   - We have to `useradd spfx`
-- `npm install` takes 4 minutes to complete
+- `npm install` for SPFx dependencies takes 4 minutes to complete
    - Early development of the `Dockerfile` takes a lot of time
 - No live reload functionality although the `gulp serve` hosted one
+   - Tried to trust the certificate on https://localhost:35729